-- 1. Sinclair Reference--The Reference section selects and manages book, periodical and electronic database collections especially for undergraduate use, but also includes the music and architecture areas of the collection.
+1. Sinclair Reference-The Reference section selects and manages book, periodical and electronic database collections especially for undergraduate use, but also includes the music and architecture areas of the collection.
 An extensive program of reference service and instruction in library research strategies and bibliographic skills is provided.
-Manages reference room stacks. - Sinclair Circulation--Administers circulation services for the book material in Sinclair library, including the architecture and music collections, and supervises the Reserve Book Room.
-Authorizes the loaning of library materials.
-Assists patrons in locating materials not found on shelves, maintains online records pertaining to the location of materials, and maintains the order of the physical collection.
-Works in conjunction with Campus Security to maintain the security of library collections and patrons.
+Manages reference room stacks.